Create Dynamic Workflows and Decision Steps

 - Repeat steps 4-6 to create as many workflow branches as you need

 - Now you have to define the rules to route content to your workflow branches.
-Click on the Decision step configure your rules
+Click on the Decision step to configure your rules.

 - Decision steps contain the rules for sending strings to different workflow branches.
 A Decision step always has a default rule, which automatically sends strings to the first Translation step if no other rules apply.
 Click Add New Rule to define a new rule